Horrible Histories: Gory Games: Gameplay

 Gory Games is co-hosted by comedian Dave Lamb and Rattus Rattus, the rat puppet who also "hosts" the parent series.
 The show revolves around "horrible facts".
 Gameplay involves three child contestants (called "Horrible Historians") trying to obtain "Year Spheres" by completing either a historically themed physical challenge or a quiz.
 Each Year Sphere contains a year which is either A.D. or B.C.
 If it is A.D., the year is added to the player's score at the end of the show; if B.C., it is subtracted from it.
 The player with the highest overall score after three rounds is the winner.

 The games are divided into six categories: "Brainy", "Messy", "Scary", "Silly", "Gory" and "Death" (hosted by Death himself).
 Quiz questions manifest as either multiple-choice or true-or-false questions and may be asked either by Dave, Rattus, a live-action or animated character from that period, or—in Series 3—Death.
 "Prop questions" are also asked.

 Similarly to its parent series, the games are grouped under randomly selected historical eras or civilizations based on Terry Deary's original books.

 As from series 3, at the end of the show, the two runners up ended up having to go home through the Time Sewer which was a slide leading to a tank of thick brown gunge.

 Cast members from the parent show make frequent cameo appearances as the historical questioners, as does Horrible Histories author Terry Deary.

 Reception

 Julia Raeside of The Guardian commented that the show has "no bleepy, flashy nonsense", and added that it "would have enthralled 20 years ago and is all the better for it."

-The Guardian deemed the Gory Games TV Play-along app the 25th best app for kids for 2014, deeming it impressive that the technology that allows at-home children to play along with contestants in real-time also worked with repeats.
+The Guardian deemed the Gory Games TV play-along app the 25th best app for kids for 2014, calling it impressive that the technology that allows at-home children to play along with contestants in real-time also works with repeats.